Getting the right YouTube banner size is an important first step to make your channel really stand out.

 5. Make sure your YouTube channel art represents who you are

 Your YouTube channel banner creates the first impression a viewer gets about your page.
 It should be a clear presentation of what they can expect from you if they subscribe.

 This is not only achieved by the text but by the entire design.
 For example, if you have a cooking channel, you can add text like “Learn how to cook”, and the viewer will understand that you offer tutorials.

 The photos and colors you choose for your YouTube banner art will help people understand the ‘tone’ or the ‘mood’ that your channel has.

 Is it very formal with gourmet recipes?
 Is it a fun channel that will teach you to improvise with whatever you have in your fridge?
 Is it a healthy eating YouTube channel or one that’s all about indulging?
 Etc.

 6. Include your logo and slogan

-You can include your logo and even your brand’s tagline (if you have one) on your YouTube banner.
+You can include your logo and even your brand’s slogan or tagline (if you have one) on your YouTube banner.